ga4gh-discovery/ga4gh-case-discovery/README.md

 More details for the [Search](search_structure/README.md) and the [Results](results_structure/README.md) structures are provided on the respective pages.

-JSON Schemas is be provided as a normative reference for the `search` and `results`.
+JSON Schemas is be provided as a normative reference for the [Search](search_structure/README.md) and [Results](results_structure/README.md).
 OpenAPI specifications will be provided, but may be omitted for the initial release.

 ## Components